mauroxavierneto/final_fight_cmm2/README.md

 - Fixed I2C error when none controller was connected
 - Fixed control type selection in the game menu
 - Fixed the control detection in-game
-- Removed white start screen used to sincronize capture card for YouTube video
+- Removed white start screen used to synchronize capture card for YouTube video

 2021-07-12
-- Fixed the final cutscenes to the players jump backward to avoid foreground artifacts
+- Fixed the final cutscenes to the players jump backwards to avoid foreground artefacts
 - Fixed Damnd laughing outside the screen
 - Fixed Damnd jump to slowly follow the player